Chicken vet Treatment of Coccidiosis in Chickens

 Outbreaks can be mild to severe, so you may not notice that your chickens are ill.
 Chickens with coccidia can become more susceptible to other parasites, diseases, bacterial infections.

-A faecal test can be done by your chicken vet to identify oocysts under microscopy.
+A faecal test can be done by your chicken vet to identify the coccidiosis in chickens oocysts under microscopy.
 Post Mortem can be performed as well.
-The chicken vets diagnose coccidia parasite microscopically by doing a faecal flotation on a dropping sample.
+The chicken vets diagnose coccidia parasites microscopically by doing a faecal flotation on a dropping sample.
 Poultry vets recommend this Laboratory test as a routine and only using cocci medication if necessary.

 Provide dry litter and clean out faecal material regularly.
 Food and water dishes should be kept off the ground to minimise contamination.